A rejection is nothing more than a necessary step in the pursuit of success. ~ Bo Bennett

 Are these people serious!
 Good grief!
 These do-gooders claim to be educators, but what the heck does this teach our children?

 Our kids have to learn that not everyone is included in every social event that takes place.
 Not everyone is invited to all the parties.
-Not everyone is picked for the baseball, basketball or football teams.
+Not everyone is picked for

 Our kids need to understand that not everyone will live in a big house and have a big fancy car.
 They need to know that not everyone will get the job of their dreams and that it’s a distinct possibility that the guy in the next cubicle may get promoted before they do.

 That’s called life, and no, life isn’t fair.
 Our kids need to learn that!
 We did!
 I don’t recall being coddled; do you?

 So I guess there’s another notch in the ever-expanding belt of social engineering!
 I suppose that’s what we should expect when we have a government that promotes the entitlement mindset; a government that believes we’re incapable of knowing what’s best for ourselves and that we should be dependent upon them for our every need.

 Listen up kids!
 Don’t worry about not being on the ‘A-list’.
 It may seem like a major downer right now, but you’ll get over it – and you’ll be a better person for it – stronger, more able to cope with life.
 In time, you’ll come to understand that high school cliques and popularity contests have absolutely nothing to do with reality.